-Instructions: For your assigned scenario, work in a group to determine how to safely provide food from an outside source to a student with known life-threatening food allergies.
-Record the actions you would take to provide for the student on the chart paper.
-Select a spokesperson from your group to share how you would provide for the student.
+Instructions: For your assigned scenario, work in a group to determine how to safely provide food from an outside source to a child with known life-threatening food allergies.
+Record the actions you would take to provide for the child on the chart paper.
+Select a spokesperson from your group to share how you would provide for the child.

-Group Scenario Actions to Provide A Xander has a wheat allergy.
-His eighth-grade class does Breakfast in the Classroom.
+GROUP SCENARIO ACTIONS TO PROVIDE А Xander has a wheat allergy.
+His preschool class has breakfast served in the classroom.
 Pre-made omelets with cheese sauce are on the menu.
 The cheese sauce contains wheat.
 Determine an appropriate substitute for Xander that does not contain wheat.
 Prepare the substitute so that cross-contact does not occur.
-Wrap, label, and separate Xander's food to prevent cross-contact. В Ashlee is going on a field trip with her fourth-grade class.
-The students will get lunch from a local fast-food restaurant that serves fried fish.
+Wrap, label, and separate Xander's food to prevent cross-contact. В Ashlee is going on a field trip.
+The children will get lunch from a local restaurant that serves fried fish.
 Ashlee is allergic to fish.
-Coordinate with the school staff to provide an appropriate substitution, such as a meal from the school nutrition program.
-Alternatively, review the fast food menu to identify the items that should be avoided. С Chris, age 7, is allergic to wheat and soy.
+Provide an appropriate substitution, such as a homemade meal.
+Alternatively, review the restaurant menu to identify the items that should be avoided. С Chris is allergic to wheat and soy.
 You are serving food from a local Mexican restaurant to celebrate Cinco de Mayo.
 Obtain a copy of the restaurant's menu and speak to the restaurant manager about what allergens are in the foods.
 Make some wheat and soy-free menu options.
-Assist the student in selecting wheat and soy-free menu choices.
-Have servers serve the food to prevent cross- contact from utensils, or if the risk is too great, make a plate for the student when the food arrives; keep food separate and in a warmer.
+Assist the child in selecting wheat and soy-free menu choices.
+Have servers serve the food to prevent cross-contact from utensils, or if the risk is too great, make a plate for the child when the food arrives; keep food separate and in a warmer.
 D Jasmine has a history of anaphylaxis in response to milk.
-Jasmine goes to the afterschool program, where snacks are prepared by the cafeteria staff and served by the program staff.
+Jasmine goes to the afterschool program, where snacks are prepared by the program staff and served by the program staff.
 Snacks from donations are served, too.
 Train afterschool staff to manage food allergies.
 Ensure donations come with ingredient statements to look for allergens.
-Train the students in the afterschool program on the importance of no food sharing.
+Train the children in the afterschool program on the importance of no food sharing.
 Be sure Jasmine's auto-injector is available during the afterschool program.
-Have SOP for managing food allergies for the afterschool program.
-E Rachel, age 12, tells the cafeteria monitor, "My throat is sore."
+Have an SOP for managing food allergies for the afterschool program.
+E Rachel is scratching at her throat and tells her teacher, "My throat is sore."
 The teacher notices that Rachel is flushed and developing hives.
 Rachel has no history of a food allergy.
-The school nurse is at another school today.
 Follow the emergency food allergy action plan.
-Immediately call 911 for emergency medical services to come to the school; tell them an allergic reaction is suspected and to bring epinephrine.
+Immediately call 911 for emergency medical services to come to the facility; tell them an allergic reaction is suspected and to bring epinephrine.
 Notify parents or guardians.
-Notify the school nurse or district nurse of the situation.
-References
+Notify the director of the situation.